cosminadrianpopescu/vim-profile/bundle/vim-sql-workbench/README.md

 For this you need to have the `vim dispatch` plugin installed.
-If you want to start a new permanent connection from `vim`, you can call the command `SWServerStart` with the profile that you want to connect to and with the port on which to listen.
+If you want to start a new permanent connection from `vim`, you can call the command `SWServerStart` with the port on which the server will listen.
+Also, you can choose a profile for the new connection.
+If you don't choose a profile now, you will have to execute `WbConnect` in order to connect to a database.

 Please note that having a permanent connection, you can also do `WBConnect` to change the connection.
 See [here](http://www.sql-workbench.net/manual/wb-commands.html#command-connect) for more informations.

-For example: `SWServerStart myProfile 5000`.
+For example: `SWServerStart 5000`.

 ## Opening a permanent connection manually